 The initiative in Mozambique helps protect coastal communities from environmental disasters, improve fisheries, remove carbon from the atmosphere.
 At the same time, it aims to increase biodiversity while also addressing the urgent need for poverty alleviation and women’s empowerment.

 Djabissa Planting Site

 Coordinates: 26°9’46.71”S, 32°24’5.36”E Site Description

 The Djabissa mangrove reforestation site is located south of Mozambique’s capital city, Maputo, along a large channel that leads to Maputo Bay.
-Before the project started, the mangrove forests found in this area were severely impacted by deforestation and forest degradation from charcoal production and wood collection for cooking, construction, and other purposes.
-This initiative includes the local community to reforest this massive mangrove estuary by employing local people to actively plant native mangrove species such as Avicennia marina, Rhizophora mucronata, Ceriops tagal, and Bruguiera gymnorrhiza to restore the estuary.
+Before the project started, deforestation and forest degradation from charcoal production and wood collection severely impacted the mangrove forests found in this area.
+This initiative includes the local community to reforest this massive mangrove estuary by employing local people to actively plant native mangrove.
+These species are Avicennia marina, Rhizophora mucronata, Ceriops tagal, and Bruguiera gymnorrhiza to restore the estuary.

 Coordinates: 19°24’18.55”S, 34°44’55.45”E Site Description